IBM/cp4ba-tech-jam/README.md

 # IBM Cloud Pak for Business Automation Tech Jam

-Hello and welcome to the AP - July 2021 edition of the IBM Cloud Pak for Business Automation Tech Jam.
+Hello and welcome to the APAC - July 2021 edition of the IBM Cloud Pak for Business Automation Tech Jam.

-The agenda for the Jam is available [here]().
+The agenda for the Jam is available [here](https://github.com/IBM/cp4ba-tech-jam/blob/main/Presentations%20%26%20Recordings/APAC/July%202021/%5BCP4BA%20Tech%20Jam%202021.07.20%5D%20APAC%20Agenda.pdf).

 ## Labs